chibi-inc/gtmguy/content/blog/ai-product-and-marketing-tools-to-save-your-time.md

 Hi, I’m [Kiran](https://x.com/thetronjohnson).
 I’ve worked in product management and growth for the past three years.
 In that time, I discovered a recurring theme: there are countless repetitive tasks that often bog down the real work of building and scaling products.

 From drafting user research plans to creating PRDs, building low-effort MVPs to validate problems, and even optimizing landing pages or analyzing SEO performance, I found myself automating much of my work using AI.
-It wasn’t just about making life easier; it was about getting back the time and energy to focus on execution.
+Want to learn more about using AI for product management?
+Check out our guide on [ChatGPT Prompts Every Product Manager Should Know](https://gtmguy.ai/blog/chatgpt-for-product-managers).

 As founders and product folks, we should spend less time figuring out what to do and more time getting things done.
 That’s why I built [GTMGuy](https://gtmguy.ai)—to help busy founders and product managers prioritize execution over busywork.